tomheaton/mcjty-website/www/docs/1.14-1.15-1.16/ep4.md

         }
     }
 ```

-The container type is only used client-side so we can use your proxy getClientWorld and getClientPlayer to get a reference to the world and player.
+The container type is only used client-side, so we can use your proxy getClientWorld and getClientPlayer to get a reference to the world and player.
 We also need our tile entity and for that we use a custom data packet that is sent from the server to the client.
 In our case we simply send the position of our block over to this factory (more on that later).

 ### The Screen

 The container is present on both sides but the Screen (the actual GUI) is only present on the client.
 Make a new class called FirstBlockScreen:

 ```java
 public class FirstBlockScreen extends ContainerScreen<FirstBlockContainer> {